 OBNUBIL: Years ago we bought a book you published with a lot of photographs by Stefaan Temmerman who closely documented the band from 2009 up till 2014.
 We consider this book as a real must for all your fans and a great insight into what Amenra stands for.
 The pictures gave us a perfect view into the life on the road and in the band, and the articles and words we read could not explain better the band's philosophy and roots.
 Who came up with the idea of this book?
 Could you tell us more about the work behind it?

 MATHIEU: Colin came up with the idea to publish the book and together with Stefaan we made a selection of pictures.
 Stefaan is able to perfectly capture the atmosphere in the band and the atmosphere that surrounds us.
 He doesn’t just put the focus on shooting the band live, but rather on everything around that.
 Behind the scene.
 Mike from Consouling Records wrote the essay that’s in there and Smoke and Dust did the lay-out.
 I think the book really offers a good insight into what Amenra stands for and who we are.
 Our lives.

 OBNUBIL: Thank you so much for taking your time answering our questions and for giving us more information about you!
-Is there anything that you would like to say to the readers of The Covenant and to your fans?
+Is there anything that you would like to say to our readers and to your fans?